stassinari/memento/README.md

 5. Create a folder called `memento_uploader` in the `plugins` folder inside of `de1plus`
 6. Transfer the `plugin.tcl` (and optionally the `settings.tdb`) to the above folder
 7. Navigate to the *Extensions* page on the Decent app and enable the **Upload to Memento** extension
-8. If you transfered the `settings.tdb` file, you're all set!
+8. If you transferred the `settings.tdb` file, you're all set!
 If you haven't, open the settings page for the extension and enter you email and secret key

+## Credits

+- SVG maps taken from https://github.com/djaiss/mapsicon
+- SVG icons taken from https://github.com/lipis/flag-icons